michaelmosmann/silk/userguide/intro.md

 }
 {% endhighlight %}
 Now we have build a switch so that `ProductionBundle` is installed when our property `RunMode` has the value `PROD` and another bundle `DevelopmentBundle` when it is `DEV`.
-And we have defined that `ProductionBundle` is also used as fallback when the property has no value, hence it is `null`.
+And we have defined that `ProductionBundle` is also used as fall-back when the property has no value, hence it is `null`.
 Have a look to `TestConstantModularBinds` for another example.

 Of cause `ModularBundle`s can also be used without `Constants`.
 The `BuildinBundle` is an example of this kind of usage.
 There we have different options a user could pick from.
 We have seen such a installation before when adding `List`s or `Provider`s.